 Effortless ADHD Travel

-When I travel, I procrastinate packing and everything else.
-This summer I paid extra for my passport for my Iceland trip with family because I put off the paperwork.
-On regular trips, I typically rely on my husband to take care of ALL the details, and I just pack my own bag and help my daughter pack hers.
+When I travel, I procrastinate on packing and everything else.
+A couple of summers ago, I paid extra for my passport for my Iceland trip because I put off the paperwork.
+On regular trips, I typically rely on my husband to take care of ALL the details.
+I just pack my own bag and help my daughter pack hers.

-Before my next trip, I think the main thing I should do is try out Dana’s lists as I plan.
-Here are Dana’s ADHD travel lists and how each list will help me:
+Before my next trip, I think the main thing I’ll do is try out Dana’s lists as I plan.
+Here are Dana’s effortless ADHD travel lists and how each list will help me:

 - Initial Planning: This list is chock full of just what I need — details that need to be thought of ahead of time such as scheduling, planning, pet care, and clothing.
 Without planning ahead of time, my family can be scrambling at the last minute.

-- Last Minute — The Final Countdown: This list is great and full of the sorts of things I forget (from packing earbuds to cleaning the fridge — this list is amazing).
+- Last Minute — The Final Countdown: I love this list!
+It’s full of the last minute things I easily forget to do.
+From packing earbuds to watering the plants to pulling rotting food from the fridge — this list is amazing.